 So how do you introduce processes that won't smother productivity?
 The key is in making processes dead simple and easy to apply.
 Set too many complicated rules and you’ll find others quickly slipping into the inertia of no-process.
 Here are some suggestions to get you started:

-Have a style guide that people can consult when they’re not sure what font to use, how to name a task, folder, file structure, etc. (example of a formalized style guide)
+- Have a style guide that people can consult when they're not sure what font to use, how to name a task, folder, file structure, etc. (an example of a formalized style guide)

-Keep a Kanban board to track your project progress, spot pain points, and see how to fix them.
-A project management tool is perfect for this because your team isn’t not confined to a physical location and they can track work no matter where they are.
+- Keep a Kanban board to track your project progress, spot pain points, and see how to fix them.
+A project management software is perfect for this because your team isn’t not confined to a physical location and they can track work no matter where they are.

 And if you’re afraid that rules will kill your creativity, keep this in mind: